davide-vito-grammatica/fritz-to-mqtt/README.md

 docker logs fritzbox_parser
 ```

+### Debugging with Docker Compose
+To debug the application using Docker Compose, you can use the following configurations in your `.vscode/launch.json` file:

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.